 Delaying Healthcare Appointments

 There are two types of visits that have seen a dramatic drop in appointments since the beginning of this pandemic: regular cancer screenings and cancer treatment/follow-up visits.
 We recently talked about the dangers of delaying screenings in “Cancer Screening Even With COVID19 Fear.”
-You can read more about that by clicking the link, but just to reiterate a scary statistic – these are the drops in screening rates as of Mid-March and without question there are those that have an un-diagnosed fast moving cancer could easily go from a treatable Stage 1 to Stage 4 cancer which would be much more difficult to beat:
+You can read more about that by clicking the link, but just to reiterate a scary statistic – these are the drops in screening rates as of Mid-March and without question, there are those that have an un-diagnosed fast-moving cancer that could easily go from a treatable Stage 1 to Stage 4 cancer which would be much more difficult to beat:

 - Breast cancer screenings – down 94%

 - Cervical cancer screenings – down 94%

 As we have talked about numerous times – the best way to fight cancer is through early detection.
 When we take away our ability to detect cancers at their earliest stages, we increase the chances of diagnosis at a later stage, as well as decreased survival rates.

 Sadly, many current cancer patients are delaying their treatment and/or follow-up visits out of either fear of or closures due to COVID-19.
 This is happening for a variety of reasons, including but not limited to: